Time-dependent Hamiltonian Simulation via Magnus Expansion: Algorithm and Superconvergence: Superconvergence

 \subsection{Rigorous proof of superconvergence}

-In this section, we aim to provide the crucial estimate to establish the superconvergence in the case of the unbounded Hamiltonian simulation, in particular, $A = \Delta$ represents the Laplacian operator and $B = V(x)$.
-We start by considering an estimate of $I_1$ as defined in \cref{eq:I_1}.
+In this section, we aim to provide the crucial estimate to establish the superconvergence in the case of the unbounded Hamiltonian simulation in the interaction picture, in particular, $A = \Delta$ represents the Laplacian operator and $B = V(x)$.
+We start by considering an estimate of $I_1$ as defined in \cref{eq:I_1}. \REVV{We reiterate that the goal of this section is to show the simulation error of the unitary operator in the interaction picture. }

 The following trivial yet useful fact can come in handy in simplifying the terms.

 It immediately follows that

 Thus it suffices to show that